hotwax/oms-documentation/user-manuals/returns/in-store-returns.md

 # In-Store Returns

 The **Creating In-Store Returns** feature in HotWax Commerce addresses challenges for retailers selling products across multiple channels.
 In the absence of online order information in POS systems, in-store returns can become complex.
-HotWax Commerce, an Omnichannel Order Management system, resolves this by maintaining records of online orders from eCommerce platforms, ensuring efficient in-store return processes on the HotWax Commerce platform and improving workflow for store associates.
+HotWax Commerce, an Omnichannel Order Management system, resolves this by maintaining records of online orders from e-commerce platforms, ensuring efficient in-store return processes on the HotWax Commerce platform, and improving workflow for store associates.

 ## How to Create In-Store Returns: